stepbystepdayo/stepbystepdayo/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: ... [my portfolio](https://sayolovingfoss.com/)
 - 😄 Pronouns: ...
 She/Her
 - ⚡ Fun fact: ...
-I am Japanese
+I'm from Japanese
 -->